quicwg/base-drafts/draft-ietf-quic-transport.md

 packet types explicitly indicate the encryption level and therefore the keys that are used to remove packet protection.

-Packets protected with 0-RTT keys use a type octet of 0x86.
+Packets protected with 0-RTT keys use a type value of 0x06.
 The connection ID field for a 0-RTT packet is selected by the client.

 The client can send 0-RTT packets after having received a packet from the server